iann838/Pyot/docs/README.md

 - Configuration.
 - Base Objects.
 - Concurrency Basics.
+- Examples.
 - Models API.
 - Stores.
 - Limiters.
 - Utilities.
 - Integrations.
-- Issues.
 - Changelog.

-Due to the complexity of the framework, there is no quick-start guide, as it is often misleading and raises more questions.
+Due to the complexity of the framework, there is no quick-start guide, it is recommended to start with:

+- Reading and understanding the **Cores** section of the documentation.
+- Reading and understanding the example projects at **Examples** section to get familiar.
+- If your project requires a specific integration, check out **Integrations** section.